 Boston Prep runs a single school, with 415 students in grades 6-12.
 The school serves the high-poverty, heavily minority neighborhoods of Hyde Park, Roxbury, and Dorchester.
 For the sixth year in a row, 100 percent of its graduates have been accepted into college and, based on its five graduated classes, 85 percent of Boston Prep alumni are on track to graduate within six years.

-That track record helps explain the demand to get into Boston Prep.
+helps explain the demand to get into Boston Prep.
 This past year, 274 students applied for its 50 sixth-grade seats, and 475 students applied for its 25 ninth-grade seats.

 Sharon Liszanckie, Boston Prep’s executive director, has a plan to make a dent in the wait-list: double the number of students in grades 6-12 and add a fifth grade.
 Adding that fifth-grade year would give her students, who arrive at the school between two and three grade levels behind, a full two years to catch up on their academic skills before more challenging classes begin in seventh grade.